Here are some of the most frequently asked questions (FAQ) that I received. Have you got a new one – let me know by writing me a message here.

 My favourite destinations are those where I can meet friends!
 Every place in the world has its pros and cons.
 I like good food (there is nothing like an original curry in India or a flame-grilled burger in the US), but it obviously depends on the season as well – Krasnoyarsk at -40°C is tough, but the nature and light are gorgeous in spring or autumn.
 Dubai during the summer is terrible, but going there in winter time is quite popular among us pilots.
 It all depends.

 To work in the cargo business you will have to be flexible.
 I am usually away from home between four to seven days, however our rotations last from one to twelve days.
 Some of our flights are only 30 minutes long, while others will take ten hours.
-At our destinations we usually have a rest time of one or two days, but it might ten hours or five days.
+At our destinations we usually have a rest time of one or two days, but it can be something between ten hours and five days.
 Anything is possible and that is what makes the cargo flying interesting as well.

 During my pilot training I started out on the Beech Bonanza F33A, a high-performance single-engine aircraft with retractable gear.
 After that I flew a couple of hours on the Piper Cheyenne III to acquire a multi engine and multi crew rating.
 The first aircraft I flew with passengers on board was the Airbus A320 – in fact, I have flown A319s, A320-200s, A321-100s and A321-200s and accumulated about 2.100 flight hours on all these Airbus aircraft.
 I am now type-rated for the McDonnell Douglas MD-11 and got around 1.500 flight hours on that aircraft.